Eucharist in Anglicanism: Low church

-Broad church / central churchmanship
+Broad church

 In most broad-church parishes there is slightly more elaboration.
-Attending the eucharist at a broad-church parish nowadays is likely to be similar in many respects to a contemporary Roman Catholic Mass.
+In most parishes of the Anglican Communion, the Eucharist is celebrated every Sunday, having replaced Morning Prayer as the principal service.
+Broad-church Anglicans typically celebrate the Eucharist every Sunday, or at least most Sundays.
+The rite may also be celebrated once or twice at other times during the week.
+The sacrament is often reserved in an aumbry or consumed.
+Broad-church Anglicans may not reverence the sacrament, as such, but will frequently bow when passing the altar.
+Attending the Eucharist at a broad-church parish nowadays is likely to be similar in many respects to a contemporary Roman Catholic Mass.
 Priests will generally be vested in an alb and stole and also, in many instances, a chasuble.
 They may make use of a lavabo in preparation for the celebration, and the chalice and paten may be initially concealed by a burse and ornamental veil.
 Candles will almost always be present on the altar.
-Broad-church Anglicans typically celebrate the eucharist every Sunday, or at least most Sundays.
-The rite may also be celebrated once or twice at other times during the week.
-The sacrament is often reserved in an aumbry or consumed.
-Broad-church Anglicans may not reverence the sacrament, as such, but will frequently bow when passing the altar.